FourFourTwo’s 100 Best Teenagers in the World 2017: 80-71

 80. Malang Sarr (Nice)

-Need to know: Nice boss Lucien Favre is known for nurturing young players, but few expected him to make a 17-year-old the lynchpin of his central defence during 2016/17.
+Need to know: Nice boss Lucien Favre is known for nurturing young players, but few expected him to make a 17-year-old the lynchpin of his central defense during 2016/17.

 Sarr scored the winner on the opening weekend and never looked back, showing maturity beyond his age.
 He made 27 appearances as Nice took Ligue 1 by storm to finish third, his tactical awareness and bravery truly astonishing for a stopper with such little experience.